 South Africa has some of the most progressive laws on the continent, but it continues to have some of the highest prevalence and lowest conviction rates of GBV worldwide.
 The majority of survivors never see justice or even have their case make it to court.

 CFJ’s Waging Justice for Women initiative and the University of Nottingham’s Rights Lab found that nearly two-thirds of survivors who file a police report are not making it through all stages of the criminal justice process.
 The biggest drop off happens before the investigation stage, where a third of survivors decide not to proceed with an investigation after reporting an incident.
-These barriers lead many victims to feel discouraged and traumatised by the entire experience of seeking justice.
+These barriers lead many victims to feel discouraged and traumatized by the entire experience of seeking justice.

 Representing Survivors